allison-johnson/javascript-recipes-app/notes.md

 Questions
 1. After submitting new recipe, why do I have to refresh page in order for 'add recipe note' buttons to work???

-2. With deleting notes: request gets made to backend, note gets deleted from db:
-    * Why does page have to be refreshed in order for that note to disappear?
-I should be able to load the remaining recipes/notes using the ones we already have loaded in JS rather than sending *another* fetch request, but how?

-    * Delete patch requent sent to backend, note deleted from db, what does request return to front end?
-How does the note automatically get deleted from the Note.all array?

-3. How to clear values from input boxes once recipe is submitted
+2. How to clear values from input boxes once recipe is submitted

-4. How to center the entire grid of cards
+3. How to center the entire grid of cards

+4. Why can't you attach event listeners iteratively? (i.e., need to wait until ALL delete buttons are created before adding event listeners to ALL of them, rather than attaching the listener to each one right after it is created)